EmulatorJS/EmulatorJS/README.md

 Just so you know - You DO NOT NEED the bios for most games / systems, even if it is listed.

+Roms can be zipped into .zip archive or .7z archive

 <h1>Supported systems!</h1>
 <h2>NES / Famicom</h2>